w3c/vc-test-suite-implementations/README.md

 #### Testing locally

-If you want to test your implementations for endpoints running locally, you can create a configuration file `.localImplementationsConfig.cjs` in the root directory of the test suite.
+To test implementations with endpoints running locally, create a configuration file named either `.localImplementationsConfig.cjs` or `localImplementationsConfig.cjs` in the root directory of the test suite.

 This file must be a CommonJS module that exports an array of implementations: